hamzaPixl/hmounir/content/posts/validation/index.md

 npm install express ajv body-parser
 ```

-We are going to use `ajv` for the validation part it self.
+We are going to use `ajv` for the validation part itself.
-For the REST api it self we are going to use `express` and add a simple route where we will attach the validation.
+For the REST API itself self we are going to use `express` and add a simple route where we will attach the validation.

 ## Server

-Lets create a simple server to add a route to it and use it for the entry of our validation.
+Let's create a simple server to add a route to it and use it for the entry of our validation.

 Add the `express` dependency and create the server instance.